soraghallaigh/FH-Training-App-Sencha/README.md

 ![](https://github.com/feedhenry/FH-Training-App-Sencha/raw/v1/docs/TestView.png)

-To get the finished code for this section and the start for part 2 'git checkout v1'
+To get the finished code for this section and the start for <a href="https://github.com/feedhenry/FH-Training-App-Sencha/tree/v1"part 2 </a>'git checkout v1'